Love in the workplace

 Consenting adults have a right to participate in workplace romances, a large percentage of which come to nought due to lack of engagement or sustainability by one or both of the parties, for whatever reason.
 In such cases the episode can be innocent and loving, or it can extend into the realm of sexual harassment.
 For this reason, and as discussed herein, organisations need to manage workplace romances to some degree, though not as far as to interfere in them directly such that it becomes a clear invasion of privacy, or assume there is some sort of sexual harassment involved.

 Policies need to be in place to ameliorate if possible, and respond if necessary, to any accusations of sexual harassment.
 Measures need to be proactive and reactive.
 Rumours, speculations and accusations remain just that until evidence for or against is collected, evaluated and acted upon.
 Unfortunately the media and public has a tendency to "cancel" or assume guilt at the outset of such accusations, much to the detriment of all those parties involved.
 Once again, respect for privacy is core in dealing with all such matters at the outset, alongside seeking and revealing the truth where sexual harassment is involved.
-Whilst the vast majority (circa 90%) of sexual harassment is by males towards females, variants can also occur, both in regards to females towards males, and where issue of gender diversity are involved.
+Whilst the vast majority (circa 90%) of sexual harassment is by males towards females, variants can also occur, both in regards to females towards males, and where issues of gender diversity are involved.

 When do organisations, individuals and the media step over the line into invasion of privacy in such matters?
-Well, it is apparent that that line has moved substantially in recent years to the stage where office romances are subsumed under the umbrella of sexual harassment and often treated as such at the outset, with little or no regard to the privacy issue.
+Well, it is apparent that that line has moved substantially in recent years to the stage where office romances are subsumed under the umbrella of sexual harassment and often treated as such at the outset, with little or no regard to truth or the privacy issue.
 You may think this is not true, but some of the evidence presented herein indicates otherwise.

 Can the development of a workplace romance be something other than sexual harassment, or are the two invariably linked?